 Splitting your screen into two separate windows is a handy method of task management that fits well with busy Chromebooks.
 Splitting your screen is excellent for doing research, looking up tutorials, consulting multiple sources, comparing images or video, and much more.
 Fortunately, Chromebook makes this split option very easy to do or undo at a moment’s notice.
-Here's how to split your screen on a Chromebook.
+Here's how to split screen on a Chromebook.

+Step 1: Drag and position your first window.
 For this example, let’s start with a humble browser tab.
 Open your window as you normally would, and then look at the upper-right corner to see your options for window management.

+Since the whole process requires dragging and dropping, it generally works better and can be a bit easier with a mouse than a trackpad.
 To make the process even easier, you can try mastering some keyboard shortcuts.
 Or, check out our guide on how to split your screen on Windows 10.

 There are also keyboard shortcuts for splitting your screen on Chromebook, and this can make the process even faster if you plan on splitting your windows frequently and would prefer a shortcut to do it.